 We all like the idea of a vacation to a national monument, state park, or even to see the world’s largest ball of string.
 It’s the reality of 10 hours in the car with squabbling kids and a car sick dog that makes us balk.
 If you want memorable, but would prefer to skip the driving cross-country part, check out these 4 events for a taste of something different that’s close to home.

 Enjoy a road trip across the United States at the C.R.
 Smith Museum’s interactive exhibition, Trivial Pursuit: A 50 State Adventure.
 You and the kiddos will feel like you’re part of a board game as you stroll through this educational exhibit created in collaboration with Hasbro.
-There are touch-screen trivia game kiosks located throughout the exhibit that test your knowledge on U.S. geography, history, arts and literature, science and nature, sports and leisure, and entertainment.
+There are touch-screen trivia game kiosks located throughout the exhibit that tests your knowledge on U.S. geography, history, arts and literature, science and nature, sports and leisure, and entertainment.
 The questions range from easy to hard so even little travelers can play.
 You can experience the game now through Sept.
 12.

 Want to explore new worlds and boldly go where no man has gone before without having to worry about the traffic?
 Check out Reel Adventures in Sci-Fi at the Fort Worth Museum of Science and History this Saturday.
 An out of this world interactive exhibition where science fiction meets science fact.
 Kids will get to rub elbows with their favorite Sci-Fi characters, and are guided through science based missions like “To Boldly Mold,” and “Oobleck: Goo or Goo Not.”
 They’ll also have a chance to use black lights to analyze minerals, test stomp rockets, make mini light sabers, and much more.
 Characters from the Star Wars 501st Legion and USS Artemis STARFLEET International Organization will be in attendance.
 After the Sci-Fi activities, guests will have the opportunity to engage in the full dome experience of Star Trek on the giant IMAX screen.
-It’s not mandatory, but space travelers are encourage to dress as their favorite galactic characters.
+It’s not mandatory, but space travelers are encouraged to dress as their favorite galactic characters.

 Find out how Dallas Love Field gets seven million people a year from here to there at the Dallas City of Learning’s Turn Up! at Dallas Love Field event this Saturday at the Frontiers of Flight Museum.
 You and the kids can explore the inner workings of the airport and see what it takes to keep Love Field flying.
-Just a few of the many highlights of this free event include: a tour through the new terminal, wind tube experiments, open cockpit exploration, and my favorite–sampling airline food.
+Just a few of the many highlights of this free event include a tour through the new terminal, wind tube experiments, open cockpit exploration, and my favorite–sampling airline food.